KoenLBekx/laconic/README.md

 > `t€` yields 0: empty<br/>
 > `t/9 3` yields 1: number<br/>
 > `t[sI am a string]` yields 2: string<br/>
-> `Z§ign 1 t/33 0` yields 90: error (because of division by 0; the `Z§ign 1` operation is needed to prevent the error halting execution immediately)
+> `Z§ign 1 t/33 0` yields 90: error (because of division by 0; without the `Z§ign 1` operation execution would have stopped immediately after the division-by-zero and the `t` operation would never have been executed completely.)

 ## Error handling